 The ecotoxicological characterization of waste is part of its assessment as hazardous or non-hazardous according to the European List of Wastes (LoW, 2000/532/EC) and its more recent amendments (Directive 2008/98/EG and Regulation 2017/997).
 For this assessment, 15 hazard properties are evaluated.
 So far, there is no harmonised guidance for evaluation of the hazard property ‘ecotoxic’ […]

 The aim of the project was to standardise a test guideline with two dung fly species to be used for the environmental risk assessment of veterinary pharmaceuticals, in particular endo- and ectoparasiticides excreted in dung.
-The test is designed to estimate the developmental toxicity of a test substance to the dung dwelling life stages of […]
+The test is designed to evaluate developmental toxicity of a test substance to the dung dwelling life stages of dung-dependent […]

 ECT Oekotoxikologie GmbH was founded as a privately owned, independent enterprise in 1993, and joined the SynTech Research Group in November 2021.